-- 15.1.
-The final public orals, which fulfills the University Oral Examination requirement, will be based on a complete draft of the dissertation. - 15.2.
-The University Oral Examination form must be submitted to the Student Services Administrator at least ten business days prior to the date of the oral exam. - 15.3.
+14.1.
+The final public orals, which fulfills the University Oral Examination requirement, will be based on a complete draft of the dissertation.

+14.2.
+The University Oral Examination form must be submitted to the Student Services Administrator at least ten business days prior to the date of the oral exam.

+14.3.
 The student is required to give the Reading Committee at least ten business days prior to the date of the oral exam to read the draft of the dissertation.
-The advisor must have approved the draft before the student may circulate it to the committee. - 15.4.
+The advisor must have approved the draft before the student may circulate it to the committee.

+14.4.
 The Orals Committee consists of the Dissertation Reading Committee and an outside chair who is appointed by the department.
-See Bulletin section at http://www.stanford.edu/dept/registrar/bulletin/4937.htm dissertation, or at least an abstract of the dissertation, must be provided to the orals committee chair no later than ten business days prior to the date of the oral exam.
+See Stanford Bulletin section.